theom4/JDY08_Ring_Buffer/README.md

 How to estimate the distance based off the RSSI measurement :

-First, open the LightBlue app, you should see the module available(under a similar name perhaps,in my case it's labeled as "JDY") :
+First, open the LightBlue app, you should see the module available(under a similar name perhaps, in my case it's labeled as "JDY") :

 ![lbbild](https://github.com/theom4/JDY08_Ring_Buffer/assets/154817034/a9c05a33-732a-4de5-a4f8-a6377fe9fa0e)